EPCCed/2025-02-24_CCP9-GradSchool/_episodes/13-scheduler.md

    file="/fig/restaurant_queue_manager.svg"
    alt="Compare a job scheduler to a waiter in a restaurant" %}

-The scheduler used in this lesson is {{ site.sched.name }}.
+The scheduler used in the examples here is {{ site.sched.name }}.
 Although
 {{ site.sched.name }} is not used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.